atreyasha/spam-detection/src/README.md

   -h, --help           show this help message and exit --epochs EPOCHS      maximum number of epochs for training <default:50>
   --patience PATIENCE  patience for early stopping <default:5>
-  --kernels KERNELS    which kernels to search over, either 'linear' or 'all'
+  --kernels KERNELS    which kernels to search over, either 'linear', 'rbf' or
-                       (linear and rbf) <default:'linear'>
+                       'all' <default:'linear'>
 ```

 Best models and log files for grid searches will be saved under the `./pickles` directory.
 An example of running the file is shown below: